-When determining risk management and security policies for your organization, establishing internal controls is a crucial part of the process.
-Internal control procedures help protect your organization from risks related to finances, strategy, and overall reputation.
-Controls serve as a kind of check-up to ensure your business is running with effective and efficient operations.
+When determining your organization’s risk management and security policies, establishing internal controls is a crucial part of the process.
+Internal control procedures help protect your organization from finances, strategy, and overall reputation risks.
+Controls serve as a check-up to ensure your business runs effectively and efficiently.

 Internal controls relating to finance help your organization maintain regulatory compliance required by industry standards.
-The U.S. government’s Sarbanes-Oxley Act of 2002 (SOX) requires proof that companies are accurately reporting their financials to protect investors.
+The U.S. government’s Sarbanes-Oxley Act of 2002 (SOX) requires proof that companies accurately report their financials to protect investors.

 Creating a set of controls for business financing and cash handling will help uphold business continuity and safeguard your finances.